chaitanyadevle/django_tenants_q/README.md

-pip install django-tenant-schemas-q
+pip install django-tenants-q

-This should install *django-tenant-schemas* and *django-q*.
+This should install *django-tenants* and *django-q*.